 Life is the ultimate red carpet event.
 Dress for it!

-RELATED: Click HERE to learn how to make and apply bias tape!
+RELATED: Click HERE to learn how to apply custom bias tape to an edge!